s-20/unnamed/Complications.md

 ## Gaining Complications

 Generally, Complications can be added to a character in two ways - either as part of character creation or through game play as part of the story.

-During character creation, you can add up to 5 Complications to a character, and most should have at least two.
-The first two Complications provide 2 [Adjustment Points](AdjustmentPoints.md) each, and the next three provide 1 Adjustment point each.

 Complications added during character creation are part of a character's history.
 Whether recent developments or things present since birth, they've had an effect on the character already.

-### Complications Gained in Play

-Bad things often happen to characters in role playing games.
-These bad things are usually shrugged off, or fade with some rest or magic or whatever.
-Sometimes, however, they have more lasting effect.

-During the game, things can happen to a character that leave lasting scars, be they physical or psychic.
-These are reflected in new Complications.
-One [Adjustment Point](AdjustmentPoints.md) is added whenever a character gets a new Complication.
+Complications gained during the game (after the inital adjustment period) are caused by events *in* game.
+Trauma can add a new phobia or PTSD, for example.
+However the Complications are gained, they operate the same way.

 ## Making Complications